FelimProject/football-analysis-felim/README.md

 This model can be used directly for inference or further fine-tuned for additional football analysis tasks.

-Overall, the model demonstrates strong capability in detecting major football match entities such as players,balls and referees, while further improvements may be required to enhance ball detection accuracy.
+Overall, the model demonstrates strong capability in detecting major football match entities such as players,balls, Goalkeeper and referees, while further improvements may be required to enhance ball detection accuracy.

 ## Dataset Description